Acanthuridae: In the aquarium

 Adults range from 15 to 40 cm in length and most grow quickly even in aquaria.
-When considering a tang for an aquarium it is important to consider the size to which these fish can grow.
-Larger species such as the popular Pacific blue tang surgeonfish (of Finding Nemo fame), Naso or lipstick tang, lined surgeonfish, Sohal surgeonfish and Atlantic blue tang surgeonfish can grow to 40 cm and require swimming room and hiding places.
+When considering a tang for an aquarium, the size to which these fish can grow must be considered.
+Larger species such as the popular Pacific blue tang surgeonfish (of Finding Nemo fame), Naso or lipstick tang, lined surgeonfish, Sohal surgeonfish, and Atlantic blue tang surgeonfish can grow to 40 cm and require swimming room and hiding places.

 Many also suggest adding aggressive tangs to the aquarium last as they are territorial and may fight and possibly kill other fish.

 Tangs primarily graze on macroalgae from genera such as Caulerpa and Gracilaria, although they have been observed in an aquarium setting to eat meat-based fish foods.
-A popular technique for aquarists, is to grow macroalgae in a sump or refugium.
-This technique not only is economically beneficial, but serves to promote enhanced water quality through nitrate absorption.
+A popular technique for aquarists is to grow macroalgae in a sump or refugium.
+This technique not only is economically beneficial, but also serves to promote enhanced water quality through nitrate absorption.
 The growth of the algae can then be controlled by feeding it to the tang.